vovanbechin/sdk/runtime/vm/service/service.md

 Into | Single step, entering function calls
 Over | Single step, skipping over function calls
-Out | Single step until the current function exits
+Out | Single step until the current function exits Rewind | Immediately exit the top frame(s) without executing any code.
+Isolate will be paused at the call of the last exited function.

+The _frameIndex_ parameter is only used when the _step_ parameter is Rewind.
+It specifies the stack frame to rewind to.
+Stack frame 0 is the currently executing function, so _frameIndex_ must be at least 1.

+If the _frameIndex_ parameter is not provided, it defaults to 1.

 See [Success](#success), [StepOption](#StepOption).